CRADLE Fellowship Scheme

 - enhance CRADLE’s research capacity and performance

-Fellows are given access to our facilities and researchers, and are financially supported to develop both their individual and faculty's research profile.
+Fellows are given access to our researchers and facilities at Deakin Downtown, and are financially supported to develop both their individual and faculty's research profile.
 For example, the funding can be utilised for:

 - direct costs associated with research, such as salaries of research assistants

 - research dissemination at national or international conferences

 Benefits of the CRADLE Fellowship Scheme include: